TheIttyBittyGalaxy/gambit/documentation/overview.md

 # 2. Selectors

-During your game, you can select all construct instances that have specific values. e.g. all of the hearts in a deck of cards, all players with 10 or more coin tokens, etc.
+During your game, you can select all entity instances that have specific values. e.g. all of the hearts in a deck of cards, all players with 10 or more coin tokens, etc.

 ```gambit
 Card[suit: HEART]
 Player[tokens >= 10]
 ```

-You can add as many selectors as you like to select constructs under specific circumstances.
+You can add as many selectors as you like to select entities under specific circumstances.

 ```gambit
 Card[in_play][face: ACE][tokens >= 3]
 ```

-You can also select constructs using their signature.
+You can also select entities using their signature.

 ```gambit
 Card[ACE, SPADE]